streamingfast/substreams/docs/reference-and-specs/command-line-interface.md

 * Local `substreams.yaml` configuration files
 * Local `.spkg` package files
 * Remote `.spkg` package URLs
-* Local directory containing a `substreams.yaml` file<br />
+* Local directory containing a `substreams.yaml` file

 If you choose to not use it, make sure that you are in a directory that contains a substreams.yaml file.
 Otherwise, you will get a usage error back.
 {% endhint %}

 ### **`run`**